marlonrichert/zsh-autocomplete/README.md

 There are two ways to install `zsh-autocomplete`:

 ### As a Plugin
-Please refer to your plugin manager's documentation for instructions.
+Please refer to your framework's/plugin manager's documentation for instructions.

 **Note** for Prezto users: You need you load `zsh-autocomplete` _after or instead of_ Prezto's built-in `completion` module.